wyndchyme/minecraft-3ds-unistore/.github/README.md

 # Information

+This is an archive of the Team Proteus UniStore.
+The new, currently maintained Minecraft 3DS Community UniStore can be found [here.](https://github.com/Minecraft-3DS-Community/Minecraft-3ds-unistore)

 To install this UniStore, open Universal-Updater, go to __"Settings" > "Select UniStore...".__ Press the __"Add"__ button, then the __"QR Code"__ button.
 Then, scan the QR Code above.
 It will download and install the UniStore.
 Open it by selecting ```minecraft-3ds.unistore``` in the list of UniStores.

 __If you have any other, older Minecraft 3DS UniStores on your console, made by susbaconhairman, then delete them because they no longer work/are outdated.__